Astro Meteorology at Starsite.org.uk

-This understanding of planetary connections with weather within astrological circles perhaps gives us insight into perhaps why the Mayans,( see Palanque lid left) thought by the Indians to be from their continent, were so precise in their calculation of this planet.
+This understanding of planetary connections with weather within astrological circles perhaps gives us insight into perhaps why the Mayans,( see Palanque lid right) thought by the Indians to be from their continent, were so precise in their calculation of this planet.
 Maybe the Mayans took with them the body of knowledge collated by the ancient Persians who also kept steady records of this planet, perhaps for the same purpose of knowing when the next flood would arrive.
 King Ammi-saduqa (1683-47 BC) of the Persian region also commanded his astrologers to keep assiduous records of the transit of Venus behind the sun, but so far the reason why is unknown.
 The Mayans charts for times of war show certain transits of Venus over the sun indicating an invasion or warring policy rather than a weather interest!
 This view of planet Venus as a warring factor is also shared elsewhere in history.
 What you may not also know is that far from seeing Venus as a planet of peace, the Chinese see it as signifying war and catastrophe.

 An outstanding author from around the first century, who refers to many of those budding astro meteorologists already mentioned, was Pliny, a Roman elder who, if I remember correctly, was a mariner reliant on the weather for navigating rough seas.
 On his retirement from sailing the oceans of the world, when he would have been dependent upon maps of the starry skies and the globe,he collated contemporary literature on natural events including in Chapter 2 of his 'An Account of the World and Natural Elements' a collection of natural and weather lore, as well as astrology/astronomy during his day.
 Pliny tells us about the progress in calculating the stars positions, ''Anaximander the Milesian, in the 58th Olympiad , is said to have been the first who understood its obliquity, and thus opened the road to a correct knowledge of the subject.
 Afterwards Cleostratus made the signs in it, first marking those of Aries and Sagittarius; Atlas had formed the sphere long before this time .
 But now, leaving the further consideration of this subject, we must treat of the bodies that are situated between the earth and the heavens.''
 Pliny goes on to talk of how and why it was thought certain weather arrived, ''the fires which fall upon the earth, and receive the name of thunder-bolts, proceed from the three superior stars...it is commonly said, the thunder-bolts are darted by Jupiter.''